toldandretold/hyperlit/resources/markdown/to-do_two/main-text.md

 # test
-## <u id="hypercite_xmk6ojg">Future</u> GPT Chats
-Immediate steps to <u id="hypercite_e30esls">get it working for me as</u> a solo users
+# <u id="hypercite_xmk6ojg">Future</u> GPT Chats Immediate steps to get it working for me as a solo users
 > Get {book} to update the main-text.html to main-text.md file after a highlight is created or deleted.
 >
 > Get hyperlights.html to update hyperlights.md when user presses save, and vice versa.
 So steps would be
 >
-> 1. update highlights database with annotations.
+> 1. update highlights database with annotations. 'some kind of forumula'<a href="http://localhost:8000/to-do_two#hypercite_fac9yur">\[:\]</a>
 > 2. if it's markdown, convert to html and update hyperlights.html
 > 3. if it's html, convert to md and update hyperlights.md

 Adding in a test line.

 Currently, this is being done by taking from the annotations column.
-The problem is that this is a raw string without any md or html.
+The problem is that this is a raw <mark class="user-name_1730244547336" id="user-name_1730244547336">string without</mark> any md or html.
 So, when markdown is changed, it doesn't update the html side with appropriate markup.

 For now, can revert to converting file to the other.
 However, it is <u id="hypercite_jcmn23k">probably also good to work</u> out how <u id="hypercite_aq34pnm">to store the</u> selected text as html or md in the annotations column, and then to convert these after they are inserted into the hyperlights file.
 This

-# ToldandRetold hyperBase
-When page loads the markdown or html, it is entered into a database table for that particular book's book\_id.
+# ToldandRetold hyperBase When page loads the markdown or html, it is entered into a database table for that particular book's book\_id.
 > 1. page is opened via url/{book}, where {book} is both the folder name, and the books unique @id \[@book\_id\], as stored in the bibteX data, and in the citations data folder.
 > 2. the PageController.php looks in the folder.
 >